ros2/ros2_documentation/source/Tutorials.rst

 .. note::

-  Currently, the beginner level tutorials target **Eloquent**.
+  Currently, the beginner level tutorials target **Eloquent**, installed from `Debians on Linux </Installation/Linux-Install-Debians>`.
-  Certain features may not be available for older distributions.
+  Certain features and commands may not be available for older distributions/other installation types.

 Users
 ^^^^^